Informational Site Network Informational.ca Privacy

 still slumbered on the hard mattrass--drew out a shawl and began to

-fold it as if to put it on.
+fold it as if t

 "Alas!" said Lettice, "this will not do--it is thread-bare, time-worn,